CanDev-CanDev/Data-Analytics-in-GC/docs/en.md

 Lunch will not be provided, but there are many options close by.

-Coffee will be provided during the breaks
+Coffee and refreshments during the breaks will be graciously provided by the Joint Career Development Program jointly administered by the ACFO and the Office of the Comptroller General.

 # Streaming and slides